 Configuration File Management in a VCF

-The configuration file that is modified when you are on the master Routing Engine is automatically shared with all other devices in the VCF when it is committed.
+The configuration file that is modified when you are on the primary Routing Engine is automatically shared with all other devices in the VCF when it is committed.
 Each device stores it’s own copy of the configuration file.

 Logging into a Virtual Chassis Fabric

 The recommended method of logging into a VCF is through the use of a Virtual Management Ethernet (VME) interface.
 The VME interface is a logical interface representing all of the out-of-band management ports on the member devices.
-When you connect to the VCF configuration using the VME interface’s IP address, the connection is always redirected to the management port on device in the master Routing Engine role.
-The VME interface is not tied to a device, so it can always be used to log in to the VCF even after the master Routing Engine changes.
+When you connect to the VCF configuration using the VME interface’s IP address, the connection is always redirected to the management port on device in the primary Routing Engine role.
+The VME interface is not tied to a device, so it can always be used to log in to the VCF even after the primary Routing Engine changes.
 We recommend cabling the management ports—an me or em interface—on each Routing Engine in your VCF to support the VME interface.

 Understanding Interface Numbering